microsoft/TemplateStudio/code/README.md

 To start working with the latest version of this code, check [CONTRIBUTING.md](/CONTRIBUTING.md)

-To start using Template Studio extension, [Getting Started with the Extension](../docs/getting-started-extension.md)

 To start authoring templates, check [Understanding the Templates](../docs/templates.md)

 # Build and Test